aforward-obsolete/chef-elixir/README.rdoc

 # Overview #
-Chef cookbook for the [monit](http://mmonit.com/monit/) monitoring and management tool.
+Chef cookbook for the elixir, a functional language built on top of erlang.

 # How to add to your cookbook repository #